 Diversity on corporate boards can attract investors.
 In today's climate, investors look at the characteristics of companies before making an investment decision.
 Many investors see the positive linkage between diversity inclusiveness and the financial performance of a company, and thus having a diverse board composition that reflects the diversity culture of a company may have greater potential in capturing the interest of investors.
 For example, some investors actively encourage portfolio companies to improve board diversity, and are using their proxy voting power to engage with companies on this topic.
 In its "Guidance on Enhancing Gender Diversity on Boards", State Street Global Advisors noted, "In the event that companies fail to take action to increase the number of women on their boards, despite our best efforts to actively engage with them, we will use our proxy voting power to effect change - voting against the Chair of the board's nominating and/or governance committee or the board leader in the absence of a nominating and/or governance committee, if necessary".
 AXA Investment Managers in one of its publications stated that it had taken steps to create "a coalition of investors to encourage major French companies to increase gender equality in the board room".
 Further, a number of reputable organizations have signed up as signatories of the Board Diversity Hong Kong Investors' Initiative, dedicated to improving board diversity of Hong Kong-listed companies.
 These include but are not limited to Aurigin Capital Management, APS Asset Management, East Capital, Fidelity International Ltd, Federated Hermes, HSBC Asset Management, Impax Asset Management, JK Capital Management, J.P.
-Morgan Asset Management, Oxbow Capital Management, Petrel Capital Management, Rays Capital, Hazelview Investments.14 market practice to promote board diversity among companies listed on the Hong Kong Stock Exchange.
-In this regard, HKEX considers board diversity as a "critical factor in a company's business resiliency, sustainability and long-term financial performance" and sees investors demanding that "corporates achieve greater diversity to enhance risk management and drive profitability".
-It also believes promoting diversity can enhance Hong Kong's position as a leading governance and ESG hub in Asia.
-HKEX sees itself as a change agent who should lead the drive on board diversity in Hong Kong.
-In relation to this, we have seen the following:

-According to the 2023

-OutQUORUM report,
+Morgan Asset Management, Oxbow Capital Management, Petrel Capital Management, Rays Capital, Hazelview Investments.

-only 4 out of 79 HSI listed
+According to the 2023 OutQUORUM report, only 4 out of 79 HSI listed companies included LGBTQ+ identity in their board diversity guidelines.

-companies included

-LGBTQ+ identity in

-their board diversity

-guidelines.